NGLPteam/dspace-aws-infra/README.md

 ## Terraform stuff

 You need an `.aws/credentials` file, and also the same information exported as ENV variables.
-You get the credentials from your AWS SSO login, click on AWS Account, CDL Sandbox, Command line or programatic access, and copy/paste credentials to `~/.aws/credentials` AND to your bash config files (I have a `~/.creds.env` file I source from `~/.bashrc` with the following:
+You get the credentials from your AWS SSO login, click on _AWS Account_, your role name, _Command line or programatic access_, and copy/paste credentials to `~/.aws/credentials` AND to your bash config files (I have a `~/.creds.env` file I source from `~/.bashrc` with the following:

 `if [[ -r "${HOME}/.creds.env" ]]; then
      source "${HOME}/.creds.env"